 Many boat operators in Florida are inexperienced, under the influence, speeding, inattentive, and otherwise careless in their operation of their vessels.
 These are just some examples of failing to act as a reasonably safe and sensible boat operator.
 Alongside negligence on the part of boat operators, defects in the boat and lack of regular maintenance can also be the cause of accidents and personal injuries.

 If you or someone you know was harmed in a boating accident, Aigen Law Firm is here to assist you.
 We understand that in this moment, especially when there is a death or an injured individual, that litigation may not be on your mind.
 However, your lawyer at Aigen Injury Law will be available to guide you, protect your rights, answer all your questions, and fight to ensure that you maximize your recovery against all responsible parties.

-Please do not hesitate to call our law firm directly at (305) 533-1600 or submit an online FREE CASE REVIEW.
+Please do not hesitate to submit an online FREE CASE REVIEW.
 We offer a free consultation for your personal injury case and there is no fee unless we recover for you.
 At Aigen Law Firm, an experienced lawyer is available 24 hours a day, seven days a week working relentlessly on behalf of victims who suffer from all types of accidents.